sam-vermeulen/feynman-kac-pde/README.md

-A numerical solver for linear elliptic PDEs using the Feynman-Kac formula.
+A numerical solver for linear elliptic PDEs using the Feynman-Kac formula and temporal difference learning.